Oppositional Defiant Disorder (ODD) in Children

 What is oppositional defiant disorder (ODD) in children?

 Oppositional defiant disorder (ODD) is a type of behavior disorder.
 It is mostly diagnosed in childhood.
-Children with ODD are uncooperative, defiant, and hostile toward peers, parents, teachers, and other authority figures.
+Children with ODD show a pattern of uncooperative, defiant, and hostile behavior toward peers, parents, teachers, and other authority figures.
 They are more troubling to others than they are to themselves.

 What causes ODD in a child?